Sultana (grape): Other uses

 Its triple use has made the Thompson Seedless the most planted grape in California.

 Sultana grape juice was fraudulently sold as being of Chardonnay grapes in Australia for winemaking, as Sultana grapes cost less.
 The fraud was discovered in 2003 by the Australian Wine and Brandy Corporation.
 It was considered the largest case of wine deception in Australian history.

 Sultaniye wines

 Sultaniye wines are dry and semi-dry, light-bodied wines produced in Turkey.
 Sultaniye grapes used in winemaking are mainly grown at Denizli and Manisa in the Aegean Region of Turkey.
 Sultaniye grapes are consumed as table grapes and raisins and used in winemaking.
-The Semillon and Sultaniye wines from the Marmara Region of Turkey attract attention not only in the local market but also in international markets.
+The Semillon and Sultaniye wines from the Marmara region of Turkey attract attention not only in the local market but also in international markets.

+Sultaniye Rakı

+Sultaniye is the most common variety for rakı production due to its high volume of cultivation and traditional taste.
+Also in recent years, due to increasing market demand for product differentiation, companies led to use various varieties and methods to gain competitive advantage in the growing sector of Turkish alcoholic beverages.
+This trend emerges from the desire to revive old, rare, and local varieties.